Are you looking for some useful idioms for kids?

 - Meaning: to make a suggestion.

-- Use in a sentence: I really want to go to the beach this weekend.
-I will try to put a bug in Mom and Dad’s ear.
+- Use in a sentence: Mary really wanted to go to the beach next week, so she put a bug in Yoshi’s ear.
+Fortunately, he caught on and made the necessary arrangements.

 14. To Give Someone A Fish-Kiss